Shivashant25/MCW-Leveraging-Azure-Digital-Twins-in-a-supply-chain/Hands-on lab/HOL step-by step - Leveraging Azure Digital Twins in a supply chain.md

 ### Task 1: Create digital twin instances using the CLI

-1. Leave the existing CLI Command Prompt window as it.
+1. Leave the existing CLI Command Prompt window as it is.
 Open a new CLI Command Prompt window and naviagte back to `client/src` folder.

 2. The first storeroom that we will define has the identifier of **SR90636**.
 To create this digital twin instance, execute the following CLI command (replace RESOURCE_GROUP_NAME with the name of the lab resource group and ADT_INSTANCE_NAME with your Azure Digital Twins instance name):